How I Moved to a Cabin in the Mountains

 Dear Mad'm - by Stella Walthal Patterson

 Stella Walthal Patterson was a remarkable woman.
-At the age of eighty-two she decided to pack up and move to a tiny cabin on a mining claim about twenty-five miles downriver from Happy Camp, California.
+At the age of eighty-two she decided to pack up and move to a tiny cabin on a mining claim about twelve miles downriver from Happy Camp, California.

 In Happy Camp, I helped start an annual Dear Mad'm Day weekend.
 It is a three-day literary event to celebrate Stella Walthall Patterson's life and writing.